The Village staff and employees strive to provide the best service possible to our residents, while keeping your property taxes as low as possible.

 Applications may be obtained at the Village Hall either in the Administration Department, Room 2100, or may be downloaded and submitted below.
 You may attach a resume and cover letter when submitting online.

-Download a Village of Addison Job Application here.
+Download a Village of Addison Job Application here

 Submit your completed application and any other useful documents here: